syncfusion-content/ej2-angular-docs/ej2-angular/calendar/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started with Angular Calendar component
+# Getting Started with Angular Calendar Component

 The following section explains the steps required to create a simple Calendar component and also it demonstrates the basic usage of the Calendar.
 To get started quickly with angular DropDownList component using angular CLI, you can check the video below.